eMetaboHUB/Forum-DiseasesChem/app/build_RDF_store/README.md

 ## Build RDF Store:
 Use build_RDF_store.py
-This process is used to build a complete RDF Store containing data graphs from PubChem Compounds, PubChem References, PubChem Descriptors, MeSH and to identify links between PubChem compounds (CID) and PubMed publications (PMIDS).
-If needed, only certain data graphs can be selected and dowloaded.
+This process is used to build a complete RDF Store containing data graphs from PubChem Compounds, PubChem References, PubChem Descriptors, PubChem InchiKey, MeSH, MetaNetX and to identify links between PubChem compounds (CID) and PubMed publications (PMIDS).
+If needed, only some data graphs can be selected and dowloaded.
-A version is always attach to a data graph.

-For PubChem and MeSH ressources, this version is determine from the modification date of concerned files on the ftp server.
+For PubChem and MeSH ressources, this version is determine from the modification date of associated files on the ftp server.
 If the last version of the ressource has already been downloaded, the program will skip this step.

 For the ressource describing links between PubChem Compounds and PubMed publications, the version can be define by the user.
 If nothing is set, the date will be used by default.
 Like previous ressources, if the version have already been created, the program will skip the step.
 To allow overwrting, be sure to delete the associated directory in the *additional_files*.